cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

 ## <a id='spaces'></a>Spaces ##

-Each organisation on Cloud Foundry can be separated in to spaces, we can easily inspect these via the client class;
+Each organization on Cloud Foundry can be separated into spaces, and we can inspect these via the client class:

 ~~~ruby